 I awoke this morning from a decent nights sleep, vivid dreams, the sort of dreams that are difficult to distinguish from real life?
-I haven’t been sleeping well this past month, partly a hangover from a Christmas trip to Australia, Jet-lag, fueled, evil, sleep deprivation.
+I haven’t been sleeping well this past month, partly a hangover from a Christmas trip to Australia, Jet-lag fuelled, evil, sleep deprivation.

 These last couple of nights had been almost normal.
 My ‘normal’ sleep pattern is, to bed between 10.00 and 10.30 pm, latest 11.00 pm, awake between 6.30 – 7.00 am.
-A good 8 hours sleep.
-However, no matter how long I am in bed I still feel tired, heavy legs tired when I wake, physically tired (like I have been for a long run tired).
+8 hours sleep.
+However, no matter how long I am in bed I still feel tired, heavy legs tired, when I wake next day.
+Physically tired (like I have been for a long run tired).

-My concerns are that, despite rising steadily my PSA is relatively low and yet I already feel like shit?
+My concerns are that thus.
+Despite rising steadily my PSA is relatively low and yet I already feel like shit?
 What will I feel like when it’s not so low, worse?
 Is it possible to be feeling worse than now?
 How worse, a lot?
+A little?
 Will I actually feel like carrying on?
-Like I can carry on?
-Are my current symptoms are disproportionate with my condition (PSA)?
-There may also be, so far undetected, disease advancement, additional metastases to my legs (bones)?
+This has led to other questions.
+Are my current symptoms disproportionate with my condition (guided by PSA)?
+There may also be, so far undetected, disease advancement, additional metastases, to my legs (bones) and or other areas?

-My case is not straightforward, complicated by the fact I have several (other), chronic diseases, diabetes, psoriasis, Dupuytren’s contracture, all of which bring there own symptoms to my problem sleep-overs (severe fatigue, peripheral neauropothy, psoriatic arthritis).
+My case is not straightforward, complicated by the fact I have several (other), chronic diseases, diabetes, psoriasis, Dupuytren’s contracture, all of which bring their own symptoms to my problem sleep patterns (severe fatigue, peripheral neuropathy, psoriatic arthritis).

-The catastrophic humanitarian crisis in Afghanistan, millions of innocent children, women (most of the males are dead, killed in the conflict), on the very brink of starvation?
+The catastrophic humanitarian crisis in Afghanistan, millions of innocent children, women (most of the males are already dead, killed in the conflict), all who remain are on the very brink of starvation?
 The genuine prospect of a (world) war in the Ukraine?
 Covid-19, isolation, Death?
-The, now normalised, daily, revelations of sleaze, corruption and greed from our shit show of a Government?
-Some things are impossible to ignore?
+The, now normalised, daily, revelations of sleaze, corruption and greed from our shit show of a government.
+Some things are impossible to ignore.

 Bed at 11.00 pm or not long after, still mentally intoxicated, stimulated ‘from binge watching‘ a favourite TV show of ours, Series 4 of Ozark.
 Sleep came easily despite sleeping for 11 hours the previous night.
 I dreamt, powerful, vivid dreams that I, myself, featured in.
 I was there, fully alive, fit, healthy, participating.
 In these dreams I was not ill, I was normal.

 This mourning was different.
-I was deep inside a dream, nothing special, nothing that extraordinary but I remember feeling comfortable.
-In my dream, I could feel warm sun on my body, it also felt like I was younger somehow?
-Or at least stronger, not ill?
+I was fully immersed inside a dream, nothing special, nothing that extraordinary but I remember feeling comfortable, safe, content.
+In my dream, I could feel warm sun on my body, it also felt like I was somehow younger? or at least stronger, not ill?
 As I transitioned from sleep, from dreams, to reality to being fully awake I could feel the feelings of strength, warmth, normality slipping away?
 I could sense it, despite trying to prevent it, to stop it, a forlorn fight to remain within this welcome dream for as long as possible.
 To stay well.
 To be normal for longer.
 For ever.

-I cannot describe how it felt in words other than, cruelty, it felt cruel.
+I cannot describe how it felt in words other than, cruel, it felt cruel.

-I was 6 years old.
-I remember watching a film, ‘She’ (1965).
-A Saturday matinee, at the local ‘Picture House’, The Bootle Odeon.
-The film terrified me, I didn’t sleep for, at least, 12 months after watching.
 The premise, the human infatuation with eternal life, to live beautifully, for ever, no matter what the cost.
-The main character, played by Ursula Andres would regularly, bathe in a flame of eternal life, ‘She’ was portrayed as a stunning, beautiful, young Goddess.
+The main character, played by a beautiful, Ursula Andres would regularly, bathe in a flame of eternal life, ‘She’ was portrayed as a stunning, beautiful, young Goddess.

-I cannot remember the exact reasons why but somewhere within the films’plot’ there was a rebellion against her.
-The people (slaves) conspired against her and everything went horribly wrong, climaxing, near to the end of the film, with a dramatic scene that has stayed with me all of my life.
-The stunning, ‘She Goddess’, walks into her ‘eternal flame’ but on this occasion, the magical flame fails to replenish her eternal beauty.
-Before our eyes, ‘She’ transitions from a beautiful young women into a, centuries old, hag, then just dust.
+I cannot remember the exact reasons why but somewhere within plot, there was a rebellion, against her.
+Her people (slaves) conspired against her, and everything went horribly wrong, climaxing, with a dramatic scene that has stayed with me all of my life.
+The stunning, ‘She Goddess’, walks into the ‘flame’ but on this occasion, the magical flame fails to replenish her eternal beauty.
+Before our eyes, ‘She’ transitions from a beautiful young woman into a centuries old, hag, then, finally, dust.

-She’s cruel, film transition was how it felt this mourning, waking up.
+She’s cruel, film transition, was how it felt for me this morning, waking up.

 Thanks for Reading